Note: This text assumes knowledge of Ohm’s Law, series and parallel resistances, and voltage dividers

 model of audio inputs

 Again, when the specs of these devices include an input impedance, that’s the model invoked.
-It may be reported as the symbol $Z_L$, and so that will be the symbol used here.
+It may be reported as the symbol ZLZ_L, and so that will be the symbol used here.

 In many diagrams, the bigger picture is not shown, and this usually has no consequence.
 However, because we’re now holding resistances to specific values, we cannot ignore it: the input and output impedances interfere!